cherryramatisdev/task_gcal_sync/README.md

 First, you will need to obtain authorization to use your google calendar.
 To do that, please follow https://developers.google.com/calendar/quickstart/python.
-In principle, now you should have downloaded a file called client_id.json.
+In principle, now you should have downloaded a file called client_secret.json.
-You need to create a folder in ~/.task_gcal_sync and put client_id.json there.
+You need to create a folder in ~/.task_gcal_sync and put client_secret.json there and rename it client_id.json.

 Then, you can type: